RonniKahalani/PAOCards/README.md

 <p>The Memory Palace interface helps you train and navigate your memory palace, which holds 52 cards, in 17 locations, each holding the next 3 cards, with one last card left.</p>
 <img style="width:100%" src="src/main/resources/doc/memory-palace.png" alt="Memory Palace">

-Each location defines a weird memorable sentence, from its three cards, that you should take a second and visualize in your mind, by combining the:<br>
+Each memory palace location (loci) defines a weird memorable sentence, from its three cards, that you should visualize in your mind, by combining the:<br>
 - Card 1: Person value = Steve Jobs<br>
 - Card 2: Action value = star-jumps on<br>
 - Card 3: Object value = suicide bomber<br>